JTTHEITGUY/Monitoring-Network-Protocols-with-Wireshark/README.md

 Lab Cleanup (DON’T FORGET TO DO THIS)

 a.
-Close your Remote Desktop connection
+Close your Remote Desktop connection.
 ![Optional Image Description](https://i.imgur.com/d0CPxJ6.png)

 b.
-Delete the Resource Group(s) created at the beginning of this lab
+Delete the Resource Group(s) created at the beginning of this lab.
 ![Optional Image Description](https://i.imgur.com/H42oQJj.png)

 A big shoutout to Course Careers and Josh Madakor for providing the inspiration for this lab!